What starting salary should a graduate in the public sector be looking for?

 Further governmental offices run their own programmes, all of which have their own pay scales.

 - HM Revenue & Customs hires graduates via its tax professional programme.
-Graduates earn a minimum of £27,045, rising to £29,256 if they are based in London.
-A guaranteed minimum salary applies after two years on the scheme: £32,473 outside of London; £35,096 in the capital.
+Graduates earn a minimum of £28,652, rising to £32,722 if they are based in London.
+A guaranteed minimum salary applies after after completing the scheme: £48,868 (national); £55,006 in London.

-- The Government Legal Service (GLS) will pay its trainee lawyers £23,900–£25,000 in the first year.
+- The Government Legal Service (GLS) will pay its trainee lawyers around £28,000 in the first year (£32,000 in the second year of training contract or pupillage).
 Though this is not as great a salary as you would receive with many commercial law firms, the GLS cites a different ‘work and philosophy’ in order to attract graduates.

 Local government starting salaries for graduates